-Wineries rely on tasting rooms for and many of your employees likely rely on wine to unwind at the end of a long work week.
+Wineries rely on tasting rooms for 34% of their revenue and many of your employees likely rely on wine to unwind at the end of a long work week.
 Enjoy a few of those fruity, relaxing sips together on a weekend wine tasting tour.
 Book an in-person tour a few weeks in advance if you have a large group.
-Alternatively, you may choose to for a one-of-a-kind tasting experience — no designated drivers required.
+Alternatively, you may choose to connect with a winery virtually for a one-of-a-kind tasting experience — no designated drivers required.

 Unconventional, Yet Effective